 Every single part of you is welcome in the room with me and in relationship with me.
-I believe every part of you exists for an important, yet often obscured or misunderstood, reason.
+I believe every part of you exists for an important reason, which we can learn about through conversation with one another.
 Together, we will cultivate and employ curiosity to gain understanding about:

 where your suffering comes from